Logo with a gold A and blue P E P and blue text that spells out Augustana Prison Education Program

 Reentry Simulation March 2024

-Chalkbeat: "Pell grants return to Illinois" featuring Tyrone Stone and Jason Marks
+Chalkbeat: "Pell grants return to Illinois" featuring Tyrone S. and Jason M.

 David Staples shares his story on Fox 18 News - video, article